Anders Christiansen: Return to Malmö FF

-After a six-month spell at Gent he rejoined Malmö FF in July 2018.
-Christiansen became club captain ahead of the 2020 season after predecessor Markus Rosenberg retired.
+After a six-month spell at Gent, Christiansen rejoined Malmö FF in July 2018.
+He was appointed club captain ahead of the 2020 season after predecessor Markus Rosenberg retired.
 Under Christiansen's captaincy, Malmö won the 2020 championship and followed it up by qualifying for the 2021–22 UEFA Champions League group stage.

-In May 2023, Christiansen had to step away from training due to dizzyness.
-It was later confirmed that the midfielder had to undergo operation for a pacemaker and would consequently miss the rest of the season.
-During his absence captaincy was held by teammate Lasse Nielsen and later Pontus Jansson following the former's move to Göztepe S.K.
-On 24 January 2024, Malmö FF confirmed Christiansen to once again be available and played the first 30 minutes in a 2-0 victory against Silkeborg IF, furthermore providing an assist to Stefano Vecchia.
-On 28 April 2024, Christiansen made his first competitive appearance after being absent from any league and cup games in 11 months.
-Christiansen came on as a substitute for teammate Isaac Kiese Thelin in the 77th minute in a 5-0 victory against AIK.
+In May 2023, Christiansen had to step away from training due to dizziness.
+It was later confirmed that the midfielder had to undergo an operation to have a pacemaker fitted and would consequently miss the rest of the season.
+During his absence, the captaincy was shared by teammates Lasse Nielsen and later Pontus Jansson following the former's move to Göztepe S.K.
+On 24 January 2024, Malmö FF confirmed Christiansen to once again be available and he played the first 30 minutes in a 2–0 victory against Silkeborg IF, furthermore providing an assist for Stefano Vecchia's goal.
+On 28 April 2024, Christiansen made his first competitive appearance in 11 months.
+Christiansen came on as a substitute for teammate Isaac Kiese Thelin in the 77th minute in a 5–0 victory against AIK.